Top 9 Arizona Native American Indian Ruins

 Phoenix Area Native American Indian Ruins

 There a few places in the Phoenix metro area to view these archaeological attractions.
 If you want to see petroglyphs stop by the Deer Valley Petroglyph Preserve.
 It is in north Phoenix.
 Tucked away behind the neighborhoods you will find the best collection of petroglyphs preserved in an urban city.

 Pueblo Grande Museum is in downtown Phoenix.
 This interesting museum is built next to native archaeological ruins.
 The Pueblo Grande Museum is best to visit on a cool day since most of the points of interest are located outside.

 Casa Grande Ruins are just southeast of Phoenix.
 This national monument preserves a group of Hohokam structures abandoned in the mid 1400's.
 The "big house" is the 4 story caliche structure that still stands centuries after it was built.

 North Central Arizona Native American Indian Ruins

 Tuzigoot National Monument is in the Verde Valley.
 Visit this scenic spot and see the remnants of one of the largest pueblos built by the Sinagua.

 Northern Arizona Native American Indian Ruins

 Northern Arizona, including Flagstaff and the Grand Canyon, is home to several Native American Indian ruins.

 Walnut Canyon is just east of Flagstaff.
-The Sinagua dwellings date back some 700 years.
+The Sinagua dwellings here date back 700 years.

 Wupatki National Monument was a large farming community surrounded by small dwellings.
 In it's peak, Archaeologists believe the Wupatki Pueblo was home to more than 2,000 people during the 1100's.